Alberta Highway 2: Westlock County and Athabasca

-Highway 2 reduces to a two lane highway immediately after Morinville, extending north past Manawan and Haley Lakes into Westlock County and a three-way intersection with Highway 18 near Clyde and Westlock.
+Highway 2 reduces to a two-lane highway immediately after Morinville, extending north past Manawan and Haley Lakes into Westlock County and a three-way intersection with Highway 18 near Clyde and Westlock.
 The highway turns due east, briefly concurrent with Highway 18 for 1 km, before turning northeast through increasingly wooded areas and a short concurrency with Highway 663 to Athabasca.
-The highway descends through the town at 50 kph as 50 Street toward the Athabasca River valley, before turning west to parallel the river as 50 Avenue.
+The highway descends through the town at 50 km/h as 50 Street toward the Athabasca River valley, before turning west to parallel the river as 50 Avenue.
 From this point until its split with Highway 49 over 200 km to the west, Highway 2 is designated as the Northern Woods and Water Route.

-The speed limit returns to 100 kph as the highway climbs from the valley toward Baptiste Lake.
+The speed limit returns to 100 km/h as the highway climbs from the valley toward Baptiste Lake.
 At the lake, the two lane Highway 2 turns north to follow the west bank of the Athabasca River for approximately 35 km before turning west at Lawrence Lake toward the unincorporated community of Hondo.
 There, it meets the northern terminus of Highway 44 before crossing the river and continuing northwest for 50 km to the southern terminus of Highway 88 in Slave Lake.
 Highway 88 follows the east bank of Lesser Slave Lake before a long journey north to Fort Vermilion.
-In Slave Lake, Highway 2 bisects the town at a limit of 60 kph, before returning to 100 kph west of Caribou Trail, following the scenic southern shore of Lesser Slave Lake to Highway 33 near Kinuso, which leads south to Swan Hills.
-At Driftpile the highway crosses a river of the same name en route to High Prairie at the west end of Lesser Slave Lake.
+In Slave Lake, Highway 2 bisects the town at a limit of 60 km/h, before returning to 100 km/h west of Caribou Trail, following the scenic southern shore of Lesser Slave Lake to Highway 33 near Kinuso, which leads south to Swan Hills.
+At Driftpile, the highway crosses a river of the same name en route to High Prairie at the west end of Lesser Slave Lake.